Elfengour/beamer-rl/README.md

 # beamer-rl
-Patchs  for some  beamer commands and templates for  right to left  presentations using luatex (babel)
+Patchs  of some  beamer commands and templates for  right to left  presentations using luatex (babel)